How Long Does It Take to Become a Medical Assistant? Length of School, Training Programs, & Certification

 You will learn about essential topics such as clinical medicine and administrative assisting.
 Some programs will also dedicate time towards helping you earn your certification.
 In addition, they may also help you find a job.

 Stepful's online medical assistant training program, for example, lasts 4 months and can be done completely online.
-It also only costs $1,999, which is much cheaper than earning your Associate's degree.
+It also only costs $1,799 to $2,399, which is much cheaper than earning your Associate's degree.

-When choosing a certificate program to become a medical assistant, look for one that is accredited from one of the main medical assistant certification organizations.
+When choosing a certificate program to become a medical assistant, look for one that is accredited by one of the main medical assistant certification organizations.

-How Long Medical Assistant Trade School & Certification Take
+How Long Medical Assistant Trade Schools & Certification Programs Take

 Length: 9 months

-Trade schools emphasize practical training for people looking to get started on their careers.
-In general, a medical assistant program at a trade school is shorter than associate’s degree programs, taking about 9 months, on average.
+Trade schools emphasize practical training for people looking to get started in their careers.
+In general, a medical assistant program at a trade school is shorter than an associate degree program, taking around 9 months,on average.

 The cost of tuition will vary.
 You can typically expect a trade school program to cost around $5,000 to $15,000 in total.